BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/africa_cyberfest.md

 ![image](https://github.com/BlackAnon22/BlackAnon22.github.io/assets/67879936/f2191df3-7cf1-4b18-885b-f19d923ed1f4)

-This actually has something to do with unicode steganography
+This actually has something to do with unicode steganography with zero-width characters

 So just copy the text and paste it [here](https://330k.github.io/misc_tools/unicode_steganography.html)